robstave/ArduinoComponentSketches/ACS-85 ATTiny85 sketches/ACS-85-0560/README.md

 ==============

 ## Overview:
-Similar to the Luna Mod for the Pic.
+Similar to the Luna Mod for the Pic chip.
 Two knobs and two buttons.

 There are 256 samples that are stored in memory.
 Twisting the value knob and write, sets the value in the memory.